ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-customising-content/index.md

 ## Customising Cell and Row Group values

+By default, the values exported to Excel will be formatted via the [Using the Value Formatter for Export](/value-formatters/#use-value-formatter-for-export) feature.

-The grid cell and row group values exported to Excel can be customised using the following function params for a call to `exportDataAsExcel` API method or in the `defaultExcelExportParams`.
+The grid cell and row group values can be customised specifically for Excel export using the following function params for a call to `exportDataAsExcel` API method or in the `defaultExcelExportParams`.

 <snippet>
 | gridApi.exportDataAsExcel({